JupiterBroadcasting/peertube-landing-page/content/_index.md

 	+ It just becomes a lot to manage.
 And not super easy to automate.
 Which is a big deal to us.
 + Live stream support is GREAT for v1 support.
 But is still tricky to use, esp if you want to have a live stream auto publish, but for some reason that stream drops at some point.
 Your kind of locked out, you have to regen an API key, and that kind of locking out breaks service intergenerations like restream.io
 + The disk space is ~30G.

+## We're kind of a big deal... :)

+I think some of these pain-points are almost a non-issue for simpler use cases.

+But for content creators putting out a lot of content, across various "channels" it can be tricky to manage.

+The network effect is also an issue.
+We found our viewers just started forgetting to use PeerTube, instead falling back into the habbit of YouTube.
+But we hope as more PeerTube instances pop up this issue starts to resolve it self.

+For now our plans are to keep testing PeerTube, trying out the new releases, and searching for ways to automate deploying content to PeerTube.

+Check back here in the future, you never know when we might give it a go again.
+And when we do, we hope to go all in.
+-Chris